GemmaClucas/Mountain_Chickadee_diets/Qiime_commands_2022samples.md

 ### 2023 Samples

-Same code as above.
-The alpha rarefaction curves look like there’s more diversity in these samples compared to 2022.
-Looking at the SRS curves (just by uploading the collapsed arthropod table to the SRS shiny app) then if I rarefy to the same depth as the 2022 samples (2722 reads) then I will retain 52% of the samples and 84% of the global species richness.
+The alpha rarefaction curves look like there’s more diversity in these samples compared to 2022, with a plateau in diversity at around 7000 reads.
+Looking at the SRS curves (just by uploading the collapsed arthropodC table to the SRS shiny app) then if I rarefy to the same depth as the 2022 samples (2722 reads) then I will retain 52% of the samples and 84% of the global species richness.
+If I rarefy to 7000 reads, then I only retain 43 samples out of 112, but I retain 86% of the global species richness.
+So it is a trade-off between samples and depth.
-This is probably fine as the species I am losing will be rare anyway.
+But do I need to rarefy at all?
+Only to calculate diversity stats.

+    qiime taxa collapse \
+      --i-table table_ArthropodaC.qza \
+      --i-taxonomy taxonomy.qza \
+      --p-level 7 \
+      --o-collapsed-table table_ArthropodaC_collapsed.qza

+    qiime diversity alpha-rarefaction \
+      --i-table table_ArthropodaC_collapsed.qza \
+      --m-metadata-file metadata.txt \
+      --p-min-depth 500 \
+      --p-max-depth 30000 \
+      --o-visualization alpha-rarefactionC-500-30000

+    qiime diversity alpha-rarefaction \
+      --i-table table_ArthropodaC_collapsed.qza \
+      --m-metadata-file metadata.txt \
+      --p-min-depth 500 \
+      --p-max-depth 10000 \
+      --o-visualization alpha-rarefactionC-500-10000

 Reasons for increased diversity in 2023 samples: more insects available?
 Or technical due to doing these extractions by hand?